 Who We Are

 Prevention Link is an innovative disability prevention program that focuses on the link between the primary and secondary prevention of occupational injury, illness and disease in workplaces throughout Ontario.
-The program, supported by the Ontario Ministry of Labour’s Prevention Office and governed by the Ontario Federation of Labour’s Executive Committee, offers training, mentoring, outreach and advisory services for unionized and non-unionized workers, workplace representatives, and employers – wishing to engage in cost-effective, collaborative and results based outcomes.
+The program, supported by the Workplace Safety and Insurance Board and governed by the Ontario Federation of Labour’s Executive Committee, offers training, mentoring, outreach and advisory services for unionized and non-unionized workers, workplace representatives, and employers – wishing to engage in cost-effective, collaborative and results based outcomes.
 Our holistic and comprehensive disability prevention program supports the vision, goals and priorities outlined in the Chief Prevention Officer’s strategic framework for building healthy and safe Ontario workplaces.

 What We Do

 Building on over 25 years of success operating as the Occupational Disability Response Team, the expanded and revitalized Prevention Link Program – has evolved into one of Ontario’s only comprehensive prevention programs.
 Prevention Link has been improved to better represent its renewed ‘secondary prevention’ focus.
 We are building on the experience and success of a network of workplace-based volunteers to enhance primary and secondary prevention of workplace injury and illness.
 Initial prevention of injury and illness as well as preventing re-injury after return to work benefits both workers and employers across Ontario.

 Prevention Link is supported by three distinct pillars